Skip to main content

 # {'volume': 347, 'reporter': 'U.S.', 'page': '483'}

-A valid format result does not prove that the cited authority exists or is controlling.
-It only means the citation matched a supported structural pattern.
+A valid format result does not prove that the cited authority exists or is controlling. result.verified is always False, and result.status is unverifiable_authority when the format matches.
+CitationGuard has no case-law database.
+It only confirms the citation matched a supported structural pattern.

 Architecture